Magma-FR/BijouMod/README.md

 # BijouMod
 Bijou Mod.
-Developed by Magma!! and Quarzz
+Developed by Magma!! and Quarzz.
 This mod goes out to Bijou.
 An amazing YouTuber who derives around Modded Terraria Content!!
 Go check out his YouTube and Discord.